teuben/china1981/README.md

 # FMF China quadrennial trip 1981.

-5 faculty and 20 students embarked on the quadrennial large-FMF-trip visiting 5 cities in China.
+5 faculty and 20 students embarked on the quadrennial large-FMF-trip visiting 5 cities in PR China.

 ## Itinary

 There were several groups that travelled to Hongkong, the start of our trip.
-The longest one was the Groningen - London - Hongong - Beijing - Moscow - Groningen, taking 33 days.
+The longest one was the Groningen - London - Hongkong - Beijing - Moscow - Groningen, taking 33 days.

-* Fri March 27:   depart from Groningen for Londen via Vlissingen by train/boat/train
+* Fri March 27:   early departure from Groningen for Londen via Vlissingen by train/boat/train

-* Sun March 29:   LGW - BAH - HKH
+* Sun March 29:   LGW - BAH - HKH  about 17 hours flight (we didn't leave the plane in BAH)

 * Wed Apr 1:  Kowloon station -> Guangzhou (Canton)